falkTX/audio-bridge/README.md

 Audio-Bridge provides a regular JACK command-line tool, an internal JACK client and an LV2 plugin.
 Due to it targetting ALSA it will only run on Linux or systems where ALSA emulation is in place.

+The goals for the project are:

+ - Be usable as JACK internal client for Linux UAC2 gadget audio (embed Linux devices as USB Audio interfaces with low latency)
+ - Be usable as JACK internal client for [bluez-alsa](https://github.com/arkq/bluez-alsa/) (embed Linux devices as "bluetooth speakers")
+ - Be usable as generic LV2 plugin allowing the current host to send/receive external audio

 ## Usage

 Audio-Bridge will simply try to connect to the last available soundcard in playback mode.